Exact sampling and fast mixing of Activated Random Walk: Introduction: Activated Random Walk

 So far, one universality result has been proved for ARW: Rolla, Sidoravicius, and Zindy \cite{RSZ} show that there is a critical mean $\zeta_c = \zeta_c(\lambda,d)$ such that for any translation-invariant and ergodic configuration $s$ of active particles in $\Z^d$ with mean $\zeta$

 Still missing is a rigorous connection between these infinite ARW systems and their finite counterparts.
 For instance, we expect that the ARW stationary distribution $\mu_V$ on a finite subset $V\subset \Z^d$ has an infinite-volume limit $\mu$, and that its mean equals $\zeta_c$.
 We also expect the microstructure of finite ARW clusters (such as the cluster of sleeping particles formed by stabilizing $n$ chips at the origin in $\Z^d$, studied in \cite{LS1}) to converge to $\mu$ as $n \to \infty$.
-These conjectures are detailed in the forthcoming paper \cite{LS2}.
+These conjectures are detailed in \cite{LS2}.

-Recent work has succeeded in showing that $\zeta_c$ is strictly between $0$ and $1$ on many transitive graphs \cite{ST18}, including $\Z^d$ for $d \geq 3$ \cite{Taggi2019} and $d =1$ \cite{HRR}; that $\zeta_c$ is continuous and strictly increasing in the sleep rate \cite{Taggi2020}, and tends to zero as the square root of the sleep rate \cite{ARS}; and that ARW at sufficiently high density takes exponential time to stabilize on a cycle \cite{cycle}.
+Recent work has succeeded in showing that $\zeta_c$ is strictly between $0$ and $1$ on many transitive graphs \cite{ST18, Taggi2019, HRR, Hu, FG, JMT}, culminating in the proof by Asselah, Forien, and Gaudilli\`{e}re that $\zeta_c <1$ on $\Z^d$ for all dimensions $d$ and all sleep rates $\lambda$ \cite{AFG}; that $\zeta_c$ is continuous and strictly increasing in the sleep rate \cite{Taggi2020}, and tends to zero as the square root of the sleep rate in dimension $1$ \cite{ARS}; and that ARW at sufficiently high density takes exponential time to stabilize on a cycle \cite{cycle}.
 Despite all this progress, very little is known about the behavior of Activated Random Walk at criticality.

 In this paper we examine ARW from a different perspective, by driving a finite ARW system to a stationary state.
 We give an exact sampling algorithm for the stationary state, and upper bound its mixing time (the time it takes to reach the stationary state from an arbitrary intitial state). \textbf{Fast mixing} is evidence for universality in that the system forgets its initial state quickly.